eldoyle/PythonIntro/_episodes/10-functions.md

 fahr_to_kelvin(-324)
 ~~~
 {: .language-python}
-The value inside of the parentheses is a placeholder variable.
-It is the value that will be assigned to the variable name
+The value inside of the parentheses is assigned to the variable name `temp` in the function definition above so that the program
-`temp` in the function definition above.
+can perform the temperature conversion calculation and return a number representing the converted temperature.

-Now, if we need to redo this calculation over and over on different numbers, we can just call the function instead of typing in
+Now, if we need to redo this calculation over and over on different numbers, we can just call the function on each of those
-the entire calculation and potentially making mistakes.
+numbers instead of typing in the entire calculation and potentially making mistakes.

 > ## Temperature conversion
 > Create a second function that will convert temperatures from Fahrenheit to Celsius.
-Test your function on a few different
+Test your function by callling it on a
-> numbers.
+> few different numbers.
 > > ## Solution
 > > The code below shows you how to write the function and then call it:
 > > ~~~